Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 # Project Structure

+Last synchronized: 2026-05-29.

-This file describes the current folder structure and runtime flow of Patient Management System V5.01.
-The project is still a console-based Java application, so the structure is focused on bootstrapping, configuration, authentication, database access, and the first access-management groundwork.
+This file describes the current folder structure and runtime organization of Patient Management System V5.01.
+The project is currently a console-based Java application focused on bootstrapping, configuration, authentication, database-backed account handling, login attempt logging, and first-login access request groundwork.

+Environment setup details are documented only in `docs/setup/ENV_SETUP.md`.
+Database setup details are documented only in `docs/setup/DB_SETUP.md`.

 ## Root Structure